lorienhall/WGUProjects/README.md

-# WGUProjects
+# WGUProjects - Scripting and Programming
-These are projects that I created during my time at Western Govenors University while I was getting my bachelors degree.
-Each branch is a different class.
+This is a C++ project that loads student data and sorts/cleans the data.